Overview

 Username-Based Migration (New Process)

 The system has transitioned from email-based to username-based migration to improve reliability and avoid conflicts.
-Here's what you need to know:

 How It Works Now